jankotek/mapdb-site/doc/durability-versus-speed.rst

 One can also activate mmap files only if 64bit platform is detected:
 ``DBMaker.mmapFileEnableIfSupported()``.

-And finally you can take advantage of mmap files in 32bit platforms by using mmap file only for small but frequently used part of storage:
-``DBMaker.mmapFileEnableIfSupported()``

 Mmap files are highly dependent on operating system.
 For example on Windows you can not delete mmap file while it is locked by JVM.
 If